-- 27.20 Night-time is a period of at least seven hours which includes the period from midnight to 5 am.
-A night worker is someone who is classed as working for at least three hours daily during night-time hours as a "normal course."
-Employers should ensure that the "normal hours" of their night workers do not exceed an average of eight hours over a 17 week period. - 27.21 "Normal hours" are those which are regularly worked and/or fixed by contract of employment.
-The calculation is not affected by absence from work, as a worker's normal hours of work would remain the same, regardless of the "actual" hours worked.
-Time worked as overtime is not normal work unless an employee's contract fixes a minimum number of hours.
+- 27.20 "Night-time" is a period of at least seven hours which includes the period from midnight to 5 am.
+A night worker is someone who is classed as working for at least three hours of their daily working time during "night-time" as a "normal course."
+Employers should ensure that the "normal hours" of their night workers do not exceed an average of eight hours per 24 hour period over a rolling 17 week reference period.
+Where the night worker's job involves special hazards or heavy physical or mental strain, no averaging of hours is permitted and the night worker must not work more than eight actual hours in each 24 hour period. - 27.21 "Normal hours" are those which are regularly worked and/or fixed by contract of employment (not hours actually worked).
+The calculation is therefore not affected by absence from work, as a worker's normal hours of work would remain the same, regardless of the "actual" hours worked.
+Time worked as regular or obligatory or guaranteed overtime does form part of "normal hours".